Maxamed-NCX/10-Object-Oriented-Programming-Team-Profile-Generator/README.md

 Steps to install application:

-Clone or Download repository.
+Clone or Download repository. <br>
-Using server.js run npm install
+Using server.js run npm install <br>
-Start node server and answer prompts then HTML profile will be generated!
+Start node server and answer prompts <br>
+then HTML profile will be generated! <br>

 ## Usage